-One of my favorite ways to de-stress is to read.
-It might surprise you that, despite these commitments, I still manage to read 52 books a year.
+Taking time to rest is important; one of my favorite ways to do so is to read.
+It might surprise you that, despite being overloaded with work, I still manage to read 52 books a year.
 In this post, I share how I do it and how you can, too.

-NOTE: I did not say you “should” read 52 books a year- this post talks about why I advocate abandoning the word should forever- just that you may be surprised that you can.
+NOTE: I did not say you “should” read 52 books a year- this post talks about why I advocate eliminating this word from your vocabulary forever- just that you may be surprised that you can.

 Listening is Reading